db0/Dune-CCG-for-OCTGN/README.markdown

 Changelog
 ---------

-### 1.0.7 (Untested)
+### 1.0.7

 * Made it so that the 2nd player's placement in a 2-sided table is shifted one card's height to their side.
-Unfortunately I can't test it because the server is borking too much and it's even more difficult to do a 2-player game.
+* Fixed the annoying initiative counter being bigger than the others.
+* When starting a petition, the game will now ask you for your starting bid, and announce it to everyone.

 ### 1.0.6